Jump to:

 Worst Time to Visit Idaho

-Generally speaking, we would advise against visiting during the deep winter.
+We think the worst time to visit Idaho is during the deep winter.
 Mid to late December and January is the heart of winter in Idaho.
+Staying at this time can bring some of the harshest temperatures you’ll experience.

+Daytime temperatures can reach below freezing at 30 F and lower.
+Many outdoor activities are impossible during winter.
 Of course, you can still enjoy snowboarding, skiing, and other snow time activities.
 However, you’ll find camping, whitewater rafting, and other such activities difficult or impossible.

 It’s best to plan your visit for the warmer months.
 Consider visiting just before winter in November for a warmer visit without the peak crowds.
 If you’re trying to avoid peak crowds, visiting during August and early September is the worst time.

 These months bring the fall crowd, which is the most considerable amount of tourism Idaho sees.
 As a result, costs typically rise as well.
 Hotel rooms are more expensive (and more crowded), while airfare increases as well.